openshift/openshift-ansible/README.md

 ```

 For upgrades, the upgrade process will block until you have the required
 configmaps created in the openshift-node namespace.
-Please
+Please define
+`openshift_node_groups` as explained above or accept the defaults and run the
+playbooks/openshift-master/openshift_node_group.yml playbook to have them
+created for you automatically.

 ## Complete Production Installation Documentation: